tommideso/Progetto_LabASSI/user-stories.md

 Given I am on the reservation page
 And the time to reject the reservation expired
 Then I should see a message that says that I can't reject the reservation anymore

+## Scenario 3: Chef rejects a reservation from the reservations page

+Given I am on the reservations page
+And I see a reservation
+And the time to reject the reservation has not expired
+Then I should see a reject button
+And if I click on the reject button
+Then I should see a success message

 TODO: inserire le opzioni cliccabili dall'icona 'profilo' a partire dall'homepage e in generale da quell'header